bladehr8/WebApi/_posts/2015-03-31-open-type-and-dynamic-property-untype.md

 Represent an entity.

 #### EdmComplexObject (Collection)
-Represent an complex dynamic property.
+Represent an complex property.

 #### EdmEnumObject (Collection)
-Represent an enum dynamic property.
+Represent an enum property.